Joanne B. Koch, Ph.D.

 Nonfiction Writing, Playwriting, Screenwriting, Memoir, Women's Literature, Minority Voices in American Literature, Oral History, Literature for Children & Adolescents

-Joanne Koch is the author or co-author of ten nonfiction books, including "Good Parents for Hard Times," screenwriter of numerous screenplays and an Emmy winning television series, and the creator or co-author of seventeen plays and musicals produced around the country.
+Joanne Koch is the author or co-author of ten nonfiction books, including "Good Parents for Hard Times," screenwriter of numerous screenplays and an Emmy-winning television series, and the creator or co-author of 17 plays and musicals produced around the country.

 Previous nonfiction works include the child development college textbook "Children: development through adolescence" and "Marriage and the Family."
 She wrote the six books for parents and children in the widely used Families InTouch Series , co-authored the book "Good Parents for Hard Times" and, with her husband Lewis Z. Koch, "The Marriage Savers" as well as a syndicated newspaper column on family issues for United Features that went out to 200 newspapers around the country.
 Joanne was featured on the cover of Today's Chicago Woman as one of 100 women in Chicago making a difference through her writing and teaching.